LucDEWI/Master_Proef_Fase_2/README.md

 # Master_Proef_Fase_2

-## Masters project 2022: Design and validation of a bin picking robot vison algoritm.
+## Masters project 2022: Design and validation of a bin picking robot vison algorithm.

-This project contains an algorithm for a vision system for a robot to detect grapsing positions on  an object in a box.
+This project contains an algorithm for a vision system for a robot to detect grasping positions on  an object in a box.
 This project was commisioned by Mitsubishi Chemical Advanced Materials.

-This project requires a dpeth camrera to function.
+This project requires a depth camera to function.
 It is set up to use an Intel Realsense D415 camera.

 # Installation
 * Install Python 3.9